simphony/simphony-remote-docker/README.rst

   RUN chmod 755 /etc/skel/.config/openbox/autostart

-Note: Further customisation related to the remote access web application should be referred to github.com/simphony/remote (TODO: create this repo).
+Note: Further customisation related to the remote access web application should be referred to github.com/simphony/simphony-remote (pending).
 At the time of writing, you may attach a pretty name to the image by specifying the 'eu.simphony-project.docker.ui_name' label.
 You may also provide a custom icon by first base encoding the image and then assigning the value to the 'eu.simphony-project.docker.icon_128' label.